jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

  /Applications/Jamulus.app/Contents/MacOS/Jamulus --serverbindip 192.168.0.100
 ```

-**Note**: Command-line options will not alter settings made in the GUI.
+**Note**: Command line options will set the server's defaults at startup.
+You can override them with their corresponding GUI controls while the server is running.

 {% include_relative Include-Server-Commands.md %}